-Yorke Peninsula Council is now reinstating services in line with the Prime Minister’s announcement of 8th May and the South Australian Government’s updated three-step plan to gradually remove baseline restrictions.
+Yorke Peninsula Council has commenced reinstating services in line with the South Australian Government’s updated three-step plan to gradually remove baseline restrictions.

 Yorke Peninsula Council had implemented many cautionary steps to ensure we met our duty of care obligations and helped ‘slow the spread’.
 The health and safety of our staff, customers and broader community continues to be our highest priority and Council will take measures as new advice from the Australian Government is received.